TynanSylvester/TyD/Readme.md

 ### Null

-A special null value is expressed with the naked string `null` (lowercase only).
+A null value is expressed with the naked string `null` (lowercase only).
 If you want the literal string "null", you need to use a quoted string.

-    first_name          John
-    last_name           "Null"
-    criminal_record     null
+    last_name           "Null"  # This person's name is actually Null. criminal_record     null    # This person has no criminal record. favorite_word       "null"  # This person's favorite word is the word 'null'.

 ### List

-List record values begin with a curly brace `{` character.
-Following the curly brace come a list of _anonymous_ records in order.
-These are the same as normal records, except the name is omitted.
-The list ends with a matching curly brace `}`.
-Lists can contain strings, tables, or other lists - all anonymous.
-All records in a list must be the same type.

-    groceriesNeeded
+Lists are ordered collections of anonymous records.
+Lists begin and end with curly braces `{}`.
+The records inside a list are _anonymous_ in that they have no names.
+All records in a list must be the same type (except null and string, which can be mixed).

+    groceriesNeeded     # A list of strings
     {
         salt
         6 pears
         something to put on toast
     }

-    attackTypes
+    attackTypes         # A list of tables
     {
         [name fireball; cooldown 2.0; damage 7]
         [name magic missile; cooldown 1.0, damage 3]